Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator

-Estimating the order of a non-parametric HMM is still a challenging problem and to the best of our knowledge \citet{lehericy2019consistent} is the only paper to consider this problem in this non-parametric setting.
+To estimate the (finite and infinite dimensional) parameters of non-parametric HMMs, kernel-based \citep{bonhomme2016estimating} or wavelet-based \citep{jin2006non} approaches can be used.
+Alternatively, \citet{bonhomme2016estimating} and \citet{de2017consistent} extended the spectral method proposed by \citet{hsu2012spectral} for estimating parametric HMMs, in order to deal with a non-parametric framework.
+However, all these methods are developed for a known order of the HMM.
+Estimating the order of a generic non-parametric HMM is still a challenging problem and to the best of our knowledge \citet{lehericy2019consistent} is the only paper to consider this problem in this non-parametric setting.
 The author proposes two methods that provide strongly consistent estimators of the order of the HMM.
 The first method considers a minimization of a penalized least-square criterion that relies on a projection of the emission distributions onto a family of nested parametric subspaces.
 For each subspace and each number of latent states, the criterion used for model selection is computed by minimizing the empirical counterpart of the penalized $L^2$ distance.
 Thus, the method provides an estimator of the order of the HMM together with estimators of the emission distributions.
-The second method uses an estimator of the rank of some matrix computed from the distribution of a pair of consecutive observations.
+The second method uses an estimator of the rank of a matrix computed from the distribution of a pair of consecutive observations.
 More precisely, this method relies on a spectral approach applied on the matrix containing the coordinates of the density of a pair of consecutive observations in some orthonormal basis.